 The PS will provide support to strengthen DoDMA’s M&E function through the development and operationalization of an M&E framework to facilitate reporting on DRM interventions by sectors.

-In order to address low implementation of DRM plans in local authorities, the PS will provide technical and catalytic resource support in form of grants to local authorities in all four cities and selected municipalities towards establishment of functional DRM systems.
+In order to address low implementation of DRM plans in local authorities, the PS will provide technical and catalytic resource support in form of investment based grants to local authorities in all four cities and selected municipalities towards establishment of functional DRM systems.
 This is envisaged to increase the councils’ understanding of risk, the adoption and institutionalization of governance measures, and the implementation of risk reduction, response and mitigation measures as propagated by the Sendai Framework for Disaster Reduction and the national DRM and sustainable development frameworks.

 In the area of Information Management, the PS will focus on increasing the understanding of disaster risk by strengthening systems and techniques for risk data collection and management.
 It will support integration of DRM risk assessment and monitoring into district-level sectors and programmes.
 This takes cognizance of the haphazard nature of risk assessments and inherent data inadequacies for informed risk planning and management.
 Specific focus will be on standardizing and formalizing DRM data collection, management and reporting techniques and templates.
 It will support district-based and local level DRM institutions to collect, manage and report reliable data in generally acceptable formats to inform decision-making.
 In this regard, UNDP will support the recruitment and deployment of ICT Officers to selected districts to support the execution of this task (this includes offering on-the-job risk data management training to local level DRM structures).
 Increased risk knowledge at all levels: household, community, district and national will not only inform the design of risk reduction measures but also, promote the adoption of a culture of safety among Malawians.